 The use of spectrum in the Channel Islands is governed by UK legislation and international agreements between the UK and other countries on the use to which various bands of radio spectrum can be put and the avoidance of interference across borders.
-The licensing of spectrum, in the UK and in the Channel Islands, is carried out by the Office of Communications (Ofcom), by virtue of the powers given to it by the Wireless Telegraphy Act 2006 (WTA) and the Communications Act 20031.
+The licensing of spectrum, in the UK and in the Channel Islands, is carried out by Ofcom, the UK communications regulator, by virtue of the powers given to it by the Wireless Telegraphy Act 2006 (WTA) and the Communications Act 20033.